AI Strategy

 Why Boring Workflows Win First

-Last month, a Winnetka law firm asked me to build an AI system that could analyze case law and write legal briefs.
+Imagine a law firm that wants to build an AI system to analyze case law and write legal briefs.
 Impressive scope.
 Complex AI.
 High visibility with partners.
-It would have taken 4 months to build, 6 months to test, and required retraining their entire litigation team.
+A project like that can take months to build, months more to test, and a retraining effort across the entire litigation team.

 Compare that to the flashy stuff.
 How do you measure whether an AI-generated client presentation is "better" than what your senior associate would have written?
 How long does it take to train your team to trust AI-generated content?
 What happens when the AI makes a subtle error that takes weeks to discover?